McGill-AI-Lab/device-agnostic-semg/LUNA/REPO/README.md

 python -u run_train.py +experiment=your_experiment_name
 ```

-### Contributing improvements to FEMBA weights
+### Contributing improvements to LUNA weights
 We’re excited to see what you build.
 Because the weights are **CC BY-ND 4.0**, redistribution of **modified** weights (e.g., LoRA/adapters, deltas, pruned or quantized variants) is **not permitted**.
-If you fine-tune internally and believe your results should become an **official** FEMBA release, please open a PR with:
+If you fine-tune internally and believe your results should become an **official** LUNA release, please open a PR with:
 - exact **configs**, **seeds**, and **training scripts**,
 - **environment** and **hardware** details,
 - **evaluation protocol** (TUAB/TUAR/TUSL), **splits**, and full **metrics** (AUROC/AUPR/BA, FLOPs, memory),